 This chapter requires a filing fee of \$325 for permit to construct applications, plus any additional fees based on actual processing costs.
-The additional fees based on processing costs will be assessed upon issuance of the draft permit to construct.
-The annual operating permit fee is also applicable.
+The additional fees based on processing

 The applicant has paid the \$325 filing fee and may be required to pay the additional fees associated with the permit processing.